 “It’s basically a way to access all of these important documents and manuscripts that people wouldn’t be able to see, necessarily, unless they traveled to the archives and the libraries where they are. … It’s also a pedagogical thing where translators document their whole process of translation, and people can go in and see how they translated or whether there is another interpretation of a translation that maybe someone missed.
 Native American youth can learn the language and do their own translations.
 So it is a way to not only preserve the documents themselves but also the language, which is really cool.”

 In her senior year at Northeastern, Halley enrolled in ENGL 2740 Writing and Community Engagement with Professor Ellen Cushman.
 As part of this class, Halley and her classmates worked with community partners at Northeastern Crossing to create a digital history of Boston’s Dudley Square neighborhood.
-By collaborating on an interactive map to display historical photos and documents alongside stories told in the words of Dudley Square residents, Halley is helping to create a permanent archive that will tell the story of this historic Boston community.
+By collaborating on an interactive map to display historical photos and documents alongside stories told in the words of Dudley Square residents, Halley is helped to create a permanent archive that tells the story of this historic Boston community.

 Halley became involved in local community groups through Northeastern’s Civic Engagement Program.